will1410/shareit/login.md

 Go to your [ShareIt URL](#shareit-urls)
 ![Logon screen](.gitbook/assets/010.jpg)

-Login with your username and password
+Login with your ShareIt [username and password](#shareit-usernames-and-passwords)
 ![Username and password](.gitbook/assets/020.jpg)

 A successfull login should look like this:
 ![Success](.gitbook/assets/030.jpg)

+If you have trouble logging in, keep reading.

 ## ShareIt URLs